jnunez03/Pandas_forDataAnalysis/README.md

 ### Transform Distributions
 File: distribution.py

 You scale variables so that differences in magnitudes don't produce erroneous and misleading results.
+There are two ways to scale data.
+One is normalization and the other is standardization.

 # Dimensionality Reduction (Coming Soon!)